LLM-Based Multi-Agent Systems for Software Engineering: Literature Review, Vision and the Road Ahead: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In conclusion, this paper outlines a structured research agenda to advance LMA integration in SE.
-Future work will concentrate on addressing the set of critical research questions identified, with a focus on enhancing LMA capabilities and optimizing their synergy within software development processes.
+This paper explores the evolving role of LMA systems in shaping the future of Software Engineering 2.0~\cite{lo2023trustworthy}.
+To support this vision, we first present a systematic review of recent applications of LMA systems across different stages of the software development lifecycle.
+Our review highlights key advancements in areas such as requirements engineering, code generation, software quality assurance, and maintenance.
+To further understand the current landscape, we conduct two case studies that illustrate the practical uses and challenges of LMA systems.
+Based on these insights, we propose a structured research agenda aimed at advancing LMA integration in software engineering.
+Future work will focus on addressing critical research questions to enhance LMA capabilities and optimize their synergy with software development processes.

 In the immediate term, efforts will be dedicated to enhancing the capabilities of LLM-based agents in representing specialized SE roles.
 This will involve creating specialized datasets and pre-training tasks that mirror the complex realities of SE tasks.
 Additionally, there will be a focus on formulating advanced prompting strategies, which can refine the agents' cognitive functions and decision-making skills.
 Looking towards the longer-term objectives, the emphasis will transition towards optimizing the synergy between agents.
 The initial step involves examining optimal strategies for task allocation between humans and LLM-based agents, capitalizing on the unique strengths of both entities.
-Further, we need to delve into developing scalable methodologies for LMA systems, enabling LMA systems to efficiently orchestrate and complete large-scale, multifaceted SE projects.
-Furthermore, ensuring the privacy and confidentiality of data within LMA systems is critical.
+Further, we need to develop scalable methodologies for LMA systems, which would enable them to orchestrate and complete large-scale, multifaceted SE projects efficiently.
+Moreover, ensuring the privacy and confidentiality of data within LMA systems is also critical.
 This entails exploring data management and access control mechanisms to protect sensitive information while still enabling the essential exchange of insights among project stakeholders.
-By systematically exploring these research questions, our goal is to drive innovation in LMA systems for software engineering, aiming to create a more cohesive, effective, and flexible LMA-driven development process.
+By systematically exploring these research questions, we aim to drive innovation in LMA systems for software engineering and create a more cohesive, effective, and flexible LMA-driven development process.